Listen to audio version of this article

 Hillary Clinton had about 66 million votes in 2016, the same as Obama in 2012.
 However, Clinton had about 1 million more votes than Obama in California, meaning she got that much less in the rest of the country.
 This California “problem” tends to show up elsewhere for Democrats where they run the table in certain States but since 55 Electoral votes is 55 votes, it’s surplus popular votes.

 Donald Trump got about 63 million votes, losing to Clinton by 3 million votes but all of that differential and more came out of California.
 Clinton lost the popular vote outside of California.
-Mitch Romney received around 61 million losing to Obama by 5 million .
+Mitt Romney received around 61 million, losing to Obama by 5 million.
 Obama won outside of California by about 2 million.

 When Democrats look at these numbers, it means the surest way to for them to “avoid” the consequence of another Electoral College (EC) defeat despite winning the popular vote is to grow turnout in the ten or so “swing” states.

 Thus arises the question of 2020.
-Would an Impeachment Process , duly highlighting and politicizing the Russian interference in the 2016 election and the obstruction of justice and other crimes in connection with that election and its aftermath enhance and drive the Democratic base vote and Democratic leaning independent voters and younger whites on social issues (such as abortion, racism, climate, gun control)?
+Would an impeachment process – duly highlighting and politicizing the Russian interference in the 2016 election and the obstruction of justice and other crimes in connection with that election and its aftermath – enhance and drive the Democratic base vote, Democratic-leaning independent voters and younger whites on social issues (such as abortion, racism, climate, gun control)?

 The Republican base vote is the white, non-Hispanic vote which is 63 % of the total vote of which Republican Presidential candidates in the last two elections are getting 59%.
 That’s around 37 % of the total vote ….a very significant, dependable base from which to operate.
 Trump and Romney each won the white vote by 20 points.
 Moreover it is dominant in a majority of States.
 The Democratic base vote is more concentrated creating the voter surplus referred to above, not helpful in the EC.